Sample Customer Discovery Brief: Lawn Care Software

 LawnSite.com (Most Important)

-- âWhat CRM are you using?â (Apr 2025, 16+ replies)
+- "What CRM are you using?"

 - People discussing SA, Copilot, Yardbook, spreadsheets.
-Perfect thread to share experience or ask questions as a builder.
+Perfect thread pattern to share experience or ask questions as a builder.

-- Active complaints about Copilotâs billing bugs and high processing fees.
+- Complaints about billing bugs and high processing fees.
 Owners looking for alternatives.

-- âScheduling software for fertilizingâ (Recent)
+- "Scheduling software for fertilizing"

-- r/LawnCarePros: âBest software tools for lawn care prosâ (Aug 2024)
+- r/LawnCarePros: "Launched mobile app for lawn care businesses"

-- r/LawnCarePros: âWhat is your biggest challenge or pain point?â (Jan 2025)
+- r/LawnCarePros: "What is your biggest challenge or pain point?"

 - Direct pain point thread.
 Engage with empathy, not sales.

-4. People Tom Should Connect With
+4. People to Connect With

-1. Courtney Krstich & Peter Quan â EarthaPro Co-founders
+1. Courtney Krstich & Peter Quan - EarthaPro Co-founders

 - Courtney on LinkedIn